 2. Choose Dark Neutrals

-You can’t go wrong with low-key colored tights in black (always looks great), dark brown, deep navy blue, charcoal grey, or khaki.
+You can’t go wrong with low-key colored tights in black (always looks great), dark brown, deep navy blue, charcoal gray, or khaki.
 Wear one tone on tone with your outfit for a rich, subtle look.
-A monochromatic look will also make you legs look longer and you appear taller and slimmer.
+A monochromatic look will also make you legs look longer, and you appear taller and slimmer.

 3. Don’t Fall for Brights

-There have been a lot of bright colored tights but it’s my feeling that after 40 they really look too primary school to be chic.
-Sure, there’s always the odd dramatic fashionista over 40 who makes it part of her style , but in general I’d say stay away.
+There have been a lot of bright colored tights, but it’s my feeling that after 40 they look too primary school to be chic.
+Sure, there’s always the odd dramatic fashionista over 40 who makes it part of her style, but, in general, I’d say stay away.
 The same with white and flesh colored patterned tights.
 They’re quite blinding and will make your legs look big and chunky.

 4. Opt for Opaque Patterned Tights

 The more opaque the tight, the quieter and classier the look.
 The more sheer the tight, the sexier and more aggressive the look.
 Especially at work, you want to avoid anything too sheer and flimsy.